Nishinoyama House in Kyoto / Kazujo Sejima

 About SANAA

 In 1995, Kazuyo Sejima (born in 1956) and Ryue Nishizawa (born in 1966) founded SANAA, the Tokyo architecture studio that has designed innovative buildings in Japan and worldwide.
-Examples of their groundbreaking work include, among others, the Rolex Learning Center in Lausanne, Switzerland, or the Toledo Museum of Art’s Glass Pavilion in Toledo, Ohio.
+Examples of their groundbreaking work include, among others, the Rolex Learning Center in Lausanne, Switzerland, and the Toledo Museum of Art’s Glass Pavilion in Toledo, Ohio.
 The latter won the Golden Lion in 2004 for the most significant work in the Ninth International Architecture Exhibition of the Venice Biennale.

 Other Works from SANAA